-Candidates must undergo a criminal history background check prior to employment as an educator.
+Candidates must undergo a criminal history background check prior to employment as an educator or a clinical teaching assignment.
 The Texas Administrative Code offers information regarding the issuance of certification to individuals with a criminal background.
 If you have questions regarding your eligibility for hire because of a past criminal offense, please consult with private counsel.

 Under recent legislation (HB963-Guillen) SBEC is required to issue, upon request, criminal history evaluation letters to persons contemplating entering a profession requiring a license.
 This will help individuals to determine if they would likely be denied a license/certification because of the criminal histories.

 For additional information please contact SBEC Customer Service: